oplS15projects/The-Sherman-Keyboard/README.md

 #How To Play!

-To play tones either click or press the corresponding key binding on your keyboard.
+To play tones either click on the keys or press the corresponding key binding on your keyboard.
 You can even press keys simultaneously to play chords.

 The Sherman Keyboard offers the user the ability to adjust several settings.